 Performance management is an ongoing process.
 It doesn’t start and end with yearly performance reviews.
-As working from home becomes a permanent or regular arrangement for many businesses, checking in regularly is really important.
-Conducting regular 1-on-1 catch up meetings with your team members can be a great way to increase motivation, engagement and productivity.
+As remote and hybrid working becomes commonplace for many businesses, checking in regularly is really important.
+Conducting regular 1-on-1 catch up meetings with your team members can be a great way to increase motivation, engagement, and productivity.

 If you’re looking for other ways to keep your staff engaged, you may want to look at the employee benefits you offer.